-1. What are intelligent agents and how are they used in AI ?
-(Artificial Intelligence Questions For beginners)
+1. What are intelligent agents and how are they used in AI?

-It is a knowledge representation scheme in which facts are represented as a set of relations.
-For example knowledge about players can be represented using a relation called “player” having three fields: player name, height and weight.
-This form of knowledge representation provides weak inferential capabilities when used as standalone but are useful as an input for sophisticated inferential procedures.
+Answer: It is a knowledge representation scheme in which facts are represented as a set of relations.
+For example knowledge about players can be represented using a relation called “player” having three fields: player name, height, and weight.
+This form of knowledge representation provides weak inferential capabilities when used as standalone but is useful as an input for sophisticated inferential procedures.

-5. What is agent in artificial intelligence ?
+5. What is the agent in artificial intelligence?

-Anything perceives its environment by sensors and acts upon an environment by effectors are known as Agent.
-Agent includes Robots, Programs, and Humans etc.
+Answer: Anything perceives its environment by sensors and acts upon an environment by effectors are known as Agent.
+The agent includes Robots, Programs, and Humans, etc.

 a.
 Error Reduction

 We use artificial intelligence in most of the cases.
-As this helps us in reducing the risk.
-Also, increases the chance of reaching accuracy with the greater degree of precision.
+This helps us in reducing the risk.
+Also, increases the chance of reaching accuracy with a greater degree of precision.

 b.
 Difficult Exploration